leonardodimarchi/mask-gradient-css-generator/README.md

 # CSS Mask Gradient Generator

-Built to help you generate mask gradients to create fade effects
+Built to help you generate mask gradients to create a nice and smooth fade effect